laravel/laravel/storage/documentation/database/eloquent.md

 	User::accessible(array('email', 'password', 'name'));

 > **Note:** Utmost caution should be taken when mass-assigning using user-input.
 Technical oversights could cause serious security vulnerabilities.

+<a name="to-array"></a>
+## Converting Models To Arrays

+When building JSON APIs, you will often need to convert your models to array so they can be easily serialized.
+It's really simple.

+#### Convert a model to an array:

+	return json_encode($user->to_array());

+The `to_array` method will automatically grab all of the attributes on your model, as well as any loaded relationships.

+Sometimes you may wish to limit the attributes that are included in your model's array, such as passwords.
+To do this, add a `hidden` attribute definition to your model:

+#### Excluding attributes from the array:

+	class User extends Eloquent {

+		public static $hidden = array('password');

+	}